remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 ### Gel to check extraction worked

-Agarose 1.5% (in 70 mL TBE buffer)
+Agarose 1.5% (in 70 mL TBE buffer) (1.05 g agarose in 70mL for a small gel plate; 3.15 g in 210mL for a medium gel plate).

 Melt and add 7uL GelRed (1X final, stock is 10,000X)